husnain572/C-STL-Library-Complete/C++ Pairs/Theory.md

 Use `pair` when you want to logically associate two values.
 Commonly used in maps, sets, priority queues, and to return multiple values from functions.

+### Summary
+- `pair` allows grouping of two values.
+- Can be nested and stored in STL containers.
+- Ideal for handling paired data in competitive programming and STL algorithms.

 ---